The Difference Between Flat White vs Latte: Everything You Need to Know.

 Flat White vs Latte: Similarities and Differences

 When it comes to similarities, a latte and flat white are espresso-based creamy drinks.
-Both recipes may include one or two shots of espresso, though two shots are more common in the U.S. coffee shops.
+Both recipes may include one or two shots of espresso, though two shots are more common in U.S. coffee shops.

 Two shots of espresso give these drinks a better flavor balance because both feature a substantial amount of milk.